EasonLiaw/mentalhealth_status_classification/README.md

 In addition, the following artifacts are also created for the best model class identified after final hyperparameter tuning on the entire dataset:

-- Confusion matrix with default threshold (.png format)
+- Confusion matrix (.png format)
-- Classification report with default threshold (.png format)
+- Classification report (.png format)
 - HP_Importances (.png format)
 - Hyperparameter tuning results (.csv format)
 - Optimization history plot (.png format)
 - Optuna study object (.pkl format)
 - Learning curve plot (.png format)
-- Shap plots for feature importance (.png format - 2 in total)
+- Shap plots for feature importance from every class (.png format - 2 in total)
-- Discrimination threshold plot (.png format)
+- Precision recall curve (.png format)

 <b>Warning: The following artifacts mentioned above for the best model class identified will not be generated for certain model classes under the following scenarios:
-- Discrimination threshold plot for CatBoostClassifier: DiscriminationThreshold function from yellowbricks.classifier module is not yet supported for this model class
 - Shap plots for KNeighborsClassifier and GaussianNB: For generating shap values for these model classes, Kernel explainer from Shap module can be used but with large computational time.
 - Shap plots for XGBClassifier with dart booster: Tree explainer from Shap module currently doesn't support XGBClassifier with dart booster.</b>